Consistency is Key

 You’ve heard it before, practice makes perfect.
-While perfection certainly isn’t the ultimate goal for everyone here, I’m sure that running a strong race is a top priority.
+While perfection certainly is not the ultimate goal for everyone here, I’m sure that running your best race is a top priority.
 The best, and perhaps only, way to ensure success is by staying consistent throughout your training cycle.
 Consistency doesn’t mean running every day, and it also doesn’t mean that there won’t be setbacks and struggles.
 What is does mean is keeping a clear vision of your goal, and making the daily decisions that need to be made in order to see that goal realized.
-I’ve been coaching all levels, for every surface and any distance throughout my career…and these are the top three nuggets of wisdom I can impart to ensure consistency:
+I’ve been coaching at all levels, on every surface for any distance throughout my career…and these are the top three nuggets of wisdom I can impart to ensure consistency:

-1) Focus on progression at the macro level.
+- Focus on progression at the macro level.
 There will be training runs where things just don’t “click” and you may feel that what you’re doing isn’t working, or that you are not progressing as rapidly as you think you should be.
 This is a conversation I’ve had many times before.
-Not every day is going to be the perfect day, but as long as you are trending in the right direction you can forget about the details.
+Not every day is going to be the perfect day, but as long as you are trending in the right direction overall, the details will ultimately take care of themselves.

 - Don’t “make up” missed mileage.
 Trying to do extra work to come back from lost time significantly increases injury risk and can also be detrimental to a progressive, periodized training plan.
 If you missed the workout yesterday, don’t dwell on it.
 More importantly, don’t try to rebound in a way that could sideline you for the season.
 The past is the past, and simply doesn’t matter anymore.
 Now is the now.
 Be your best you in the moment, and don’t stress about yesterday.
 Sure, getting sick is not ideal and that crisis at work might not resolve itself.
 But life happens, and you’d be well-advised to just roll with the punches.